-- The C++ compiler might generate extra fields for classes that contain base classes or virtual functions.
-Objects of these types might not conform to the usual mappings for aggregates. - The alignment of an aggregate must be the same in all compilation units.
+The alignment of an aggregate must be the same in all compilation units.
 For example, if the declaration of an aggregate is in a header file and you include that header file into two distinct compilations units, choose the same alignment mode for both compilations units.

-For rules on the alignment of aggregates containing bit fields, see "Alignment of bit-fields" on page 18.
+For rules on the alignment of aggregates containing bit fields, see "Alignment of bit-fields" on page 17.